openblockchains/awesome-blockchains/bitcoin_proof_of_work.rb/README.md

-Let's look how Bitcoin's Proof-of-Work / Waste Mining works and what's the lucky number used one (nonce) that wins the mining lottery and what's the difficulty target to make it easier or harder to find the nonce?
+Let's look how Bitcoin's Proof-of-Work / Waste Mining works and what's the lucky number used one (nonce) that wins the mining lottery and what's the difficulty target to make it easier or harder to find the nonce.

-## Proof-of-Work By Example
+## Proof-of-Work By Example - The Ruby Edition

-_The Ruby Version_

 ### Let's calculate the SHA-256 hash